 The major muscles of the neck and back include the erector spinae, multifidus, rectus abdominus, transversus abdominus, internal obliques, external obliques, splenius, and quadratus lumborum.

-The quadratus lumborum muscle is a common muscle that is often associated with lower back pain; correct stretching of the QL can help ease this pain.
+The quadratus lumborum (QL) is a common muscle that is often associated with lower back pain; correct stretching of the QL can help ease this pain.

-Splenius is often divided into two muscles, splenius capitus (those fibres which insert on the skull) and splenius cervicis (those that insert onto the cervical transverse processes of the spine).
+Splenius is often divided into two muscles, splenius capitus (those fibres which insert into the skull) and splenius cervicis (those that insert onto the cervical transverse processes of the spine).

-The external oblique muscle is situated on either side of the abdomen and aid in the twisting movement of the trunk and contract strongly when doing sit-ups.
+The external oblique muscles are situated on either side of the abdomen, they aid in the twisting movement of the trunk and contract strongly when doing sit-ups.

-The internal oblique muscles are opposite to the external oblique muscles and are responsible for movement on the side that it is situated, so the right internus abdominal muscle twists to the right and the left internus abdominal muscle twists to the right.
+The internal obliques are opposite to the external obliques and are responsible for movement on the side that they are situated; the right internus obliques twist to the right and the left internus obliques twist to the left.

-Transversus Abdominus is often abbreviated to TVA.
-This is a very important core muscle that is vital in maintaining good posture.
-Activities such as Pilates focus on contraction of the TVA.
+The Transversus Abdominus is often abbreviated to TVA and is a very important core muscle that is vital to maintaining good posture.
+Activities such as Pilates and Yoga focus on the contraction of the TVA to strengthen it.

 Rectus Abdominus is the most superficial of the abdominal muscles.
-It is this muscle which forms the six-pack shape!
+It is this muscle that forms the six-pack shape!

 Multifidus is a series of small muscles that travel up the length of the spine.
-It is an important muscle in the rehabilitation of Gilmore’s Groin.
+They are an important group in the rehabilitation of Gilmore’s Groin.

-The erector spinae (sometimes known as sacrospinalis) is often described as a group of different muscles that include iliocostalis, longissimus, and spinalis; these run up the length of the back.
+The erector spinae (sometimes known as sacrospinalis) is a group of different muscles that include iliocostalis, longissimus, and spinalis; these run up the length of the back.